 |Training dataset||The algorithm has been tested on various images including difficult images (i.e. with clouds and waves).|

-It is considered to work very well for medium & large ships (>26m).
-For smaller ships and in harbours, the results will depend significantly from the quality of the image and the complexity of the scene.
+It is considered to work very well for medium & large ships (>26m) at sea.
+For smaller ships, the results will depend significantly from the quality of the image and the complexity of the scene.